What would happen if the internet crashed for a day?

 - No Uber Eats, Facebook or online banking!

-In this golden age of the Internet, I can’t help but ask myself, “What would happen if the Internet crashed for an entire day?”
-Everything we own seems to require an Internet connection!
-Phone, tablet, computer and even the fridge!
+In this golden age of the Internet, I can’t help but ask myself, “What would happen if the internet crashed for an entire day?”
+Everything we own seems to require an internet connection!
+Phones, tablets, computers - and even the fridge!